 The collections introduced in the .NET Framework 1.0 are found in the System.Collections namespace.
 These collections, which include the commonly used ArrayList and Hashtable, provide some thread-safety through the

 Synchronized property, which returns a thread-safe wrapper around the collection.
 The wrapper works by locking the entire collection on every add or remove operation.
 Therefore, each thread that is attempting to access the collection must wait for its turn to take the one lock.
 This is not scalable and can cause significant performance degradation for large collections.
 Also, the design is not completely protected from race conditions.
-For more information, see Synchronization in Generic Collections on the MSDN Web site.
+For more information, see Synchronization in Generic Collections.

 The collection classes introduced in the .NET Framework 2.0 are found in the System.Collections.Generic namespace.
 These include List<T>, Dictionary<TKey,TValue>, and so on.
 These classes provide improved type safety and performance compared to the .NET Framework 1.0 classes.
 However, the .NET Framework 2.0 collection classes do not provide any thread synchronization; user code must provide all synchronization when items are added or removed on multiple threads concurrently.